buttermilk-crypto/b2/bracket-properties/README.md

 This version is a complete rewrite and the API has changed quite a bit from 1.x.
 Requires Java 8+.

+## License

+This a FOSS project and uses a standard Apache license.
+See NOTICE.txt and LICENSE-2.0.txt fro details.

+I'd love to hear from people who use this package.
+Send praise or blame to David R. Smith <davesmith.gbs@gmail.com>.

 ## Get It

 For maven, use: